 The Notes will contain provisions regarding voting on amendments, modifications and waivers under which certain key terms of the Notes may be amended, including the maturity date, the interest rate and other payment terms, without your consent.
 The Notes will contain provisions, commonly referred to as "collective action clauses," regarding future modifications to the terms of, or other actions taken in respect of, debt securities issued under the fiscal agency agreement.
-Under these provisions, the Republic may amend the payment provisions of the debt securities and other reserved matters, including, but not limited to, modifications to payment and other important terms, with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities that are Aggregated Collective Action Securities of all such series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities amount of the outstanding debt securities affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities of each series affected by the proposed modification, taken in the
+Under these provisions, the Republic may amend the payment provisions of the debt securities and other reserved matters, including, but not limited to, modifications to payment and other important terms, with the consent of the holders of: (1) with respect to a single series of debt securities, more than 75% of the aggregate principal amount of the outstanding debt securities of such series; (2) with respect to two or more series of debt securities that are Aggregated Collective Action Securities (including the Notes), if certain "uniformly applicable" requirements are met, more than 75% of the aggregate principal amount of the outstanding debt securities of all such series affected by the proposed modification, taken in the aggregate; or (3) with respect to two or more series of debt securities that are Aggregated Collective Action Securities (including the Notes), more than $66^2/{3}\%$ of the aggregate principal amount of the outstanding debt securities of all such series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities debt securities of each series affected by the proposed modification, taken in the aggregate, and more than 50% of the aggregate principal amount of the outstanding debt securities debt securities of each series affected by the proposed modification, taken in the aggregate.